 Labor, usually naturally occurring, may also be induced, sometimes through eating specific foods such as dates.

-- Eating dates for natural labor have been experimentally shown to induce labor and speed up the delivery rate.
+- Dates have been experimentally shown to induce labor and speed up the delivery rate.

 - It is best to try and use foods to induce labor after 39 weeks of gestation.